rajsiddarth/Association_rules/Readme.txt

 Implementation Association rules algorithm in R using arules library:

--Learn how to read transactional data
+-Learn how to convert to and read transactional data

 -Calculate Support, Confidence and lift